Discover the science of human movement.

 For September 2020, any Grade 12 U English or equivalent (minimum final grade of 70) will also be required.
 This change to admission requirements does not affect September 2019 applicants.

-Waterloo Kinesiology graduates often pursue careers where they can help people, such as ergonomics, health and safety, exercise management, nutrition, education, research, and by working in clinical settings such as hospitals or health centres.
+Waterloo Kinesiology graduates often pursue careers where they can help people, such as physiotherapy, chiropractic, ergonomics, health and safety, exercise management, nutrition, research, and by working in clinical settings such as hospitals or health centres.

 While the full range of further education depends on your individual interests, graduates often choose professional and graduate programs in medicine, physiotherapy, occupational therapy, chiropractic, biomechanics, anatomy, and neuroscience.